Jaimeloeuf/SS/README.md

 Specifically:
 - readability (and in extension, familiarity)
 - ease of use (easy and intuitive constructs/syntax)
-- strongly & statically typed language
+- strongly & statically typed language, but using type inference to prevent unnecessary type annotations
 - high level language
 - simple memory model
     - either with a gc